code-with-amitk/Code-examples/System-Design/Concepts/Logging_and_Monitoring/Prometheus/README.md

 <a name=sc></a>
 #### 3. Scrape
 Pulling data from targets is called scraping.
 Prometheus will scrap the metric using http.
 [Target](#tar) should support `http://ip:port/metrics/` and provide metrics.
+<a name=col></a>
+#### 4. Collector
+A collector is a part of an [exporter](#hl) that represents a set of metrics.
+It may be a single metric if it is part of direct instrumentation, or many metrics if it is pulling metrics from another system.

 <a name=conf></a>
 ### Configuring Prometheus